rachithaiyappa/rachithaiyappa.github.io/about/index.md

 In July 2019, I graduated with a dual degree, a **B.E (Hons.) in Mechanical Engineering** and an **M.Sc.(Hons.) in Physics** from Birla Institute of Technology and Science - Pilani, India.

-During the 5 years it took me to earn this dual degree, I have enjoyed rains on Marine Drive (Mumbai, India) while interning at the Inter-University Centre for Astronomy and Astrophysics (Pune, India), jumped off a cliff into the Mediterranean whilst a Charpak Summer Research Scholar at Collective Animal Behaviour lab (University of Paul Sabatier, Toulouse, France), cherished mum's company during my Bachelor Thesis at the Theoretical Ecology and Evolution lab at Indian Institute of Science (Bangalore, India) and experienced a massive culture shock (I'm looking at you, mashed potatoes) during my Master Thesis at Institute of Theoretical Biology at Humboldt University (Berlin, Germany).
+During the 5 years it took me to earn this dual degree, I interned at the Inter-University Centre for Astronomy and Astrophysics (Pune, India), was a Charpak Summer Research Scholar at Collective Animal Behaviour lab (University of Paul Sabatier, Toulouse, France), pursued my Bachelor's Thesis at the Theoretical Ecology and Evolution lab at the Indian Institute of Science (Bangalore, India), and my Master Thesis at Institute of Theoretical Biology at Humboldt University (Berlin, Germany).

 I like physics (and science in general) but I love tennis.
 I'm the happiest on a tennis court.
 Been playing the sport since I was as tall as the racquet!
 Simpler times.

 Actually, I like and do lots of other things.
+This year, I took to gymnastics.
 More on that to follow...

 Long story short, happy times these! :)